sulioppa/ChineseChess/README.md

 - Same position appears many times will lead to draw.

 ### The Expression Of Chess and Board
-- Board：an array, the length of it is 256.
+- Board: an array, the length of it is 256.
-- Chess：red is from 16 to 31, rank like King, Advisor, Advisor, Bishop, Bishop, Knight, Knight, Rook, Rook, Cannon, Cannon, Pawn, Pawn, Pawn, Pawn, Pawn, black is from 32 to 47, the same as red.
+- Chess: red is from 16 to 31, rank like King, Advisor, Advisor, Bishop, Bishop, Knight, Knight, Rook, Rook, Cannon, Cannon, Pawn, Pawn, Pawn, Pawn, Pawn, black is from 32 to 47, the same as red.

 ### Move Generate
 - Short Type: King, Advisor, Bishop, Knight, Pawn, previous generate move array.